qwx9/notes/net/todo/diy/guitar/⑨ST.md

 since there's still a bunch of work that can damage it
 - drill for tuners and install them
 - drill for neck joint
+- nut! buy tusq blank? or install the one we already have for the ST?
 - scallop frets? probably don't need to go super deep . try it on the first position, fretboard is damaged there anyway . make sure only the *middle* is scalloped, fret must be held tight